SagarBobade/Terraform/README.md

 4. .tfvars - Values are defined in this file.
 5. variables.tf - Set as values in this file of root

-ADD ALL FILES LIST AND INFO IN IT.

 ### What is its Core?
 It’s a binary written in Go programming language.
 The compiled binary corresponds to CLI terraform.
 Core is responsible for :